thingsym/editor-bridge/README.md

 Small patches and bug reports can be submitted a issue tracker in Github.
 Forking on Github is another good way.
 You can send a pull request.

-1. Fork [Guten Plus](https://github.com/thingsym/guten-plus) from GitHub repository
+1. Fork [Editor Bridge](https://github.com/thingsym/editor-bridge) from GitHub repository
 2. Create a feature branch: git checkout -b my-new-feature
 3. Commit your changes: git commit -am 'Add some feature'
 4. Push to the branch: git push origin my-new-feature